 You’ve likely heard this before but having your gear in perfect working condition is critical when targeting big fish.
 A nick in the line, a bad knot, or the wrong reel could leave you with a missed personal best.

 One thing to know about white sea bass is that they are crepuscular, which means they are more active and the dawn and dusk time of the day and into the night.
 I have noticed while diving for white seabass that you’ll usually find them sleeping near the surface in the warm parts of the day.
 Likely after they’ve eaten and they need to digest.
-However, you have to be on their schedule, which means you could get a bite mid-day or even midnight.
+However, you must be on their schedule to get a bite mid-day or even midnight.
 Conditions and timing usually increase the probability, but you never know when the right bait at the right time will cause a hookup.

 When it comes to the white sea bass, think of edges.
 That means they’ll likely be on the edge of the kelp, where the structure meets the soft sand or the thermocline meets the cold water.
 They’ll likely be where the clear water meets the dirty water.
 Predators love the edges.